 Relevant provisions within the UK VCCE include:

 The Group continues to ensure that all relevant employment policies provide direct consideration, where appropriate, of the risks associated with modern slavery.
 We are committed to ensuring that no modern slavery or human trafficking takes place in our supply chains or in any part of our business and regularly review processes both existing and new.
-As part of its ongoing compliance, OSBG has adopted a pervasive approach in respect of its relevant policies and processes.
+As part of its ongoing compliance, OSBG inserts appropriate wording into its relevant policies and processes.
 The Group continues to monitor whether an independent separate policy is required for modern slavery and human trafficking.
 The Group remains cognisant of policies potentially impacted by modern slavery and human trafficking and continues to ensure that modern slavery is referenced where appropriate.

 The relevant UK HR and Vendor policies include:

 All UK HR relevant policies are reviewed annually with input from relevant stakeholders (including HR and Group Legal).
-HR continually reviews and revises employee policies, where appropriate and necessary to do so.
-Final approval of all HR policies is provided by the Group Executive Committee.
+HR continually reviews and revises employee policies including those in relation to maternity, adoption and paternity rights, where appropriate and necessary to do so.
+Final approval of all HR policies is provided by the Group Risk Management Committee or the Group Conduct Risk Management Committee.
 Any breaches of applicable HR related policies are taken extremely seriously by the Group and as such appropriate disciplinary steps may be taken for those who are found in breach.

 All policies are available on the Group’s intranet.

-We provide guidance and specialist e-learning training to those employees with responsibility for the engagement and oversight of suppliers.
-This highlights the risks of modern slavery and human trafficking in our supply chains and their role in ensuring that we work with suppliers who share our principles.
-All Group employees are required to complete an annual e-learn training module entitled “Protecting our Community” containing a section on modern slavery.
-Across the Group, the completion rate was 98.79%, meeting the Group’s completion rate key performance indicator (KPI).
-The Group’s mandatory Financial Crime 2021 module had an overall completion rate of 99.46%, which also met the Group’s completion rate KPI.
+All Group employees are required to complete an annual e-learning training module entitled “Supporting a Positive Workplace Culture”” containing a section on modern slavery.
+Across the Group, the completion rate was 99.28%, meeting the Group’s completion rate key performance indicator (KPI).
+The Group’s mandatory Financial Crime 2022 module had an overall completion rate of 99.13%, which also met the Group’s completion rate KPI.
 All employees are requested to provide feedback and a reflective statement on any mandatory training so that if there are any substantive ethical issues, remedial actions may be undertaken.

-The Group’s Modern Slavery Statement for 2021 was shared with employees through the 2022 e-learn training module.
+The Group’s Modern Slavery Statement published in 2022 was shared with employees through the 2023 e-learning training module.
 A copy of this year’s statement will be made available on our website and uploaded onto the UK Government Registry.

 Chief Executive Officer